kraken-php/docs/events.md

 #### PHP Example

 PHP does not provide any tools for using events out of the box.
 They have to be made, and this is exactly what Kraken does.
 It provides your application a set of tools that allows you using event-driven architecture in PHP.
-The presented article will focus mainly on core tools, centered arount the idea of [events](#events) and [events-loop](#events-loop).
+The presented article will focus mainly on core tools, centered around the idea of [events](#events) and [events-loop](#events-loop).

 Previous example could be written in PHP using Kraken Event tools in the following way: